Chloe Eudaly: Transportation

 In 2018, Eudaly became the head of the Portland Bureau of Transportation (PBOT).
 As transportation commissioner, Eudaly spearheaded the Rose Lane Project.
 Announced in June 2019, the Rose Lane Project was designed in response to the Enhanced Transit Corridors Plan (ETC), which was adopted by City Council on June 20, 2018.
 The Rose Lane Project will dedicate bus-only lanes throughout the city and will adjust traffic lights to give buses a head start at intersections.

 In trial runs for the Rose Lane Project, PBOT installed a bus and bike-only lane on Southwest Madison Street, a bus-only lane on Northwest Everett Street, and a bus-only lane on the Burnside Bridge.
 TriMet lines on these routes saw decreases in delays of up to 76%, with buses crossing the Burnside Bridge nearly two minutes faster.
 On February 13, 2020, the Rose Lane Project was unanimously approved by Portland City Council.

 Personal life

 Eudaly grew up near Forest Grove, Oregon, moving to the Portland suburbs at age nine.
 Eudaly attended Tigard High School, but dropped out and moved to Portland in 1988.
 She opened her bookstore, Reading Frenzy, in 1994.
 She is a founder of "maker's space for independent publishers" called Independent Publishing Resource Center.
 Eudaly resides in the Woodlawn neighborhood, and has a son, Henry.
+Eudaly self-identifies as queer.